Xilinx/Vitis-AI/docsrc/source/docs/install/install.rst

      -
    * - gpu
      - pytorch
-     - PyTorch CUDA-gpu
-   * -
-     - opt_pytorch
      - PyTorch with AI Optimizer CUDA-gpu
    * -
      - tf2
-     - TensorFlow 2 CUDA-gpu
-   * -
-     - opt_tf2
      - TensorFlow 2 with AI Optimizer CUDA-gpu
    * -
      - tf1
-     - TensorFlow 1.15 CUDA-gpu
-   * -
-     - opt_tf1
      - TensorFlow 1.15 with AI Optimizer CUDA-gpu
    * -
      -
      -
    * - rocm
      - pytorch
-     - PyTorch ROCm-gpu
-   * -
-     - opt_pytorch
      - PyTorch with AI Optimizer ROCm-gpu
    * -
      - tf2
-     - TensorFlow 2 ROCm-gpu
-   * -
-     - opt_tf2
      - TensorFlow 2 with AI Optimizer ROCm-gpu

 .. important:: The ``cpu`` option *does not provide GPU acceleration support* which is **strongly recommended** for acceleration of the Vitis AI :ref:`Quantization process <quantization-process>`.
 The pre-built ``cpu`` container should only be used when a GPU is not available on the host machine.
-The :ref:`AI Optimizer containers <model_optimization>` are only required for pruning and require a license.

 As an example, the developer should use the following commands to build a Pytorch CUDA GPU docker with support for the Vitis AI Optimizer.
 Adjust your path to ``<Vitis-AI install path>/Vitis-AI/docker`` directory as necessary.

 .. code-block::

     cd <Vitis-AI install path>/Vitis-AI/docker
-    ./docker_build.sh -t gpu -f opt_pytorch
+    ./docker_build.sh -t gpu -f pytorch

-You may also ``run docker_build.sh --help`` for additional information.
+You may also run ``docker_build.sh --help`` for additional information.

 .. warning:: The ``docker_build`` process may take several hours to complete.
 Assuming the build is successful, move on to the steps below.
 If the build was unsuccessful, inspect the log output for specifics.
 In many cases, a specific package could not be located, most likely due to remote server connectivity.
 Often, simply re-running the build script will result in success.
 In the event that you continue to run into problems, please reach out for support.